 Cristian has received tuition and guidance from many of today’s great pedagogues and performers; notably Sylvia Rosenberg, Menahem Pressler, James Ehnes, Vadim Repin, Ralph Kirshbaum, Rodney Friend and Olivier Charlier.
 In February 2017, he collaborated withhis great mentor, Maxim Vengerov, in a performance of Brahms’ Clarinet Quintet Op.
 115 in Vengerov’s final performance as Menuhin Professor of Music at the Academy.

 He is frequently invited to many of the celebrated European music festivals and academies, performing most recently at the Sommerakademie Mozarteum, The International Holland Music Sessions and Académie de Musique de Lausanne.

-Cristian is grateful for the generous support of the Nicholas Boas, Bedford School Trusts and Talent Unlimited.
-He plays a Camillo Camilli, 1740, most kindly on loan from the Benslow Music Trust.
+Cristian is most grateful for the continued support of the Bedford School and Nicholas Boas trusts and to Talent Unlimited.